What Information Do We Collect?

-From our Members and Other Sources
+Information We Collect From Our Members and Other Sources

 We may obtain Personal Data about you from third parties, including the following sources:

-We may combine this third-party information with other information we have collected from and about you and use your Personal Data in furtherance of our legitimate interest in: conducting and enhancing the AACSB International accreditation processes; maintaining accurate and current records; identifying potential new members and users of our Services; improving our Services and developing new Services; and communicating with academic, business, and individual Users who may be interested in our Services.
+We may combine this third-party information with other information we have collected from and about you and use your Personal Data in furtherance of our legitimate interest in: conducting and enhancing AACSB accreditation processes; maintaining accurate and current records; identifying potential new members and Users of our Services; improving our Services and developing new Services; and communicating with academic, business, and individual Users who may be interested in our Services.

-If you register for an account with us, we process your Personal Data by managing your User account for the purpose of performing our contract with you according to the terms of service.
+If you register for an account with us, we process your Personal Data by managing your User account for the purpose of performing our contract with you according to the Terms of Service.